-- A lot of the most famous rubies are truly spinels, but became known by the reputation of the true ruby.
-The Timur Ruby which can be traced back to an early owner, known as Tamerlane or Timur a tartar conqueror in 1398, is not a ruby but a spinel.
-It has been called The Timur Ruby from that time.
+- Many of the most famous rubies turned out to be a spinel, but were once known by the reputation of the true ruby.
+The Timur Ruby which can be traced back to an early owner, known as Tamerlane or Timur a tartar conqueror in 1398, is not a ruby, but a spinel.

 - The Edwardes Ruby (167 carats) was named for Major General Sir Herbert Benjamin Edwardes who helped save British rule during the years of mutiny in India.
 It was donated to the British Museum of Natural History in London by John Ruskin in 1887.

 - The De Long star ruby (100 carats) is an oval cabochon which is located in The American Museum of Natural History in New York.
 It was purchased by Edith Haggin DeLong from Martin Ehrmann for $21,400.

 - The Peace Ruby (43 carats uncut) is a 25 carat faceted round-shape brilliant stone.